-- Where possible include the 'voice' of the student, including any behaviours displayed which may indicate an unmet need. - Provide a picture of what life is like for the student.
+- Provide a picture of what life is like for the student.
 What is their 'lived experience'? - Is the risk posed familial or extra-familial?
 Have you included what else you know about the wider family, environment, and context the student lives in? - From the school's perspective, what are your worries for this student? - Are there any safety factors?
-Are there any times when the school is less worried?
+Are there any times when the school is less worried? - An early help assessment is not a prerequisite for a referral but where one has been undertaken it should be used if a referral is made to children's social care. - There are a number of additional 'frameworks' which can also be considered at this stage e.g. the Hacket Continuum, the Brook Tool, Neglect Framework